Table of Contents

-The most important thing to do if your dog's pregnant is to ensure you give her the right dog food.
+If your dog's pregnant, the most important thing to do is ensure you give her the right dog food.

 She will need proper nutrition, but any high-quality dog food should be fine for the early two-thirds of the pregnancy.

-Ideally, you would make sure that she doesn't before she gets pregnant.
+Ideally, you would ensure she doesn't before getting pregnant.

-This is because dogs that are pregnant or nursing can pass on both hookworm and roundworm larvae to their newborns.
+This is because pregnant or nursing dogs can pass on both hookworm and roundworm larvae to their newborns.

-They can travel to the dog's nipples and passed on through there.
+They can travel to the dog's nipples and pass on through there.